rohitchandorkar/healthcare-dashboard-powerbi/README.md

 ## 🛠️ How to Use
 1. Clone/download the repository
 2. Open `HealthCare.pbix` in Power BI Desktop
-3. Interact using slicers, charts, filters
+3. Interact using slicers, charts,
 4. Check DAX via Model view

 ---